NiuTrans/GRAM/README.md

 llamafactory-cli train examples/train_full/qwen3_fine_tuning_rm.yaml
 ```

-Note that at this stage, you could directly fine-tune our released models on your own labeled, task-specific (domain-specific) preference data to obtain a reward model tailored to your target task.
+At this stage, the released models can be directly fine-tuned on your own labeled, task- or domain-specific preference data to obtain a reward model that is well-adapted to the target application.

 ### Evaluation